samvantran/samvantran.github.io/_posts/2014-10-07-roman-numerals.md

 end
 {% endhighlight %}

 One of my teammates, [@Molly](https://github.com/molgin), finished early and seemed very pleased with her solution so I asked her to show me the code.
-Behold:
+Behold.

 {% highlight ruby %}
 class Integer